Higley Unified School District: About HUSD

-Higley Unified School District is a rapidly growing district in the state of Arizona.
-It owns 2 preschools, 9 elementary schools, 2 middle schools and 2 high schools.
+Higley Unified School District is a district in the state of Arizona.
+It operates 2 preschools, 9 elementary schools, 2 middle schools, 2 high schools and one virtual academy.

-Higley allows open-enrollment to all parent for the school of their choice, regardless of the individual school boundaries.
-The district also allows children who are homeless to register for school.
+Higley is an open-enrolment district, which permits parents to choose a school, regardless of the individual school boundaries.
+The district also allows un-housed children to register for school.

 The District has two administrative sites.
-The primary administration building is located north of Higley High School and the transportation center of the district is located south of Williams Field High School.
+The primary administration building is located north of Higley High School and the district's transportation center is located south of Williams Field High School.

-Each high school has a resource officer to help protect the school environment from disruptions and crimes.
+All high schools and middle schools utilize a resource officer to help protect the school environment from disruptions and crimes.

 Curriculum

 All preschool classes are split into 2 classes per day, depending on the school and the time the classes start.
 Higley offers full day kindergarten classes at its schools.
 Higley's comprehensive curriculum is aligned with the Arizona Academic Standards and the new Common Core Standards.
 The District primarily focuses on the core standards, which are Reading, Writing, Math, Science, and Social Studies.
 Higley also offers free full day kindergarten classes, technological instructions, library media services, K-8 Art, Music, and Physical Education, Character Education, and Before and After School Enrichment Programs.
 In Middle School, Higley offers choir, band, strings, applied technology, Spanish, and many skills for success.
 Along with its academic programs, Higley provides students athletic programs to encourage children to be actively fit while focusing on academics.
 The Middle Schools also offer early development childhood (preschool) services.
 Higley Unified School often tries new academic programs and standards not yet passed or effective in the state to allow students to get used to the new curriculum and align it in the future.